 UT was also successful in securing legislation designating public university athletics venues as “sports authorities” for the purpose of alcoholic beverage sales at special events.
 The measure, sponsored by Rep. Cameron Sexton (R-Crossville) and Sen. Becky Duncan Massey (R-Knoxville), was recently signed into law by Governor Bill Lee.

 The change will enable UT campus athletic facilities to attract more entertainment acts, which helps supplement the cost of their maintenance and operation.
-The legislation also allows all the state’s public universities more latitude in determining alcohol sales during athletic events, although in the case of UT Knoxville, the Southeastern Conference (SEC) currently bans the sale of alcohol in general admissions areas of SEC athletics events.
+The legislation also allows all the state’s public universities more latitude in determining alcohol sales during athletic events.

 Passage of the legislation is anticipated to generate an additional $5.3 million annually in revenues across the UT System.